 </ img>

-Battery capacity - an impressive 4300 mAh, whichespecially important with such a screen.
-The Note line has always been notable for its good autonomy and the Samsung Galaxy Note10 + was no exception.
-With a very active load with calls, a lot of time in social networks, games, YouTube, benchmarks, photos and so on, the smartphone can withstand all day without problems.
-So in a more vital, and not panoramic, conditions, the smartphone lives for a day and a half.
-Less active users, I think, can last up to two days.
+Battery capacity is an impressive 4300 mAh, whichespecially important with such a screen.
+The Note line has always been distinguished by good battery life and the Samsung Galaxy Note10+ was no exception.
+With a very active load with calls, a lot of time on social networks, games, YouTube, benchmarks, photos, and so on, the smartphone can withstand the whole day without problems.
+So, in more life-like, rather than review, conditions, the smartphone lasts for a day and a half.
+Less active users, I think, will be able to hold out up to two days.
 For extreme cases, there are energy saving modes.

 </ img>

-The smartphone supports fast charging,Quick Charge 2.0, Adaptive Fast Charge and USB Power Delivery 3.0 are supported.
-Just the latter is used in branded chargers.
-Included is a 25 W charger and a USB-C to USB-C cable.
-An even faster version of 45 W is also supported, but you will have to buy the corresponding memory separately.
-Wireless charging - up to 15 watts, plus there is a reverse wireless charging function for any Galaxy Buds or Galaxy Watch.
+The smartphone supports fast charging,Quick Charge 2.0, Adaptive Fast Charge and USB Power Delivery 3.0 standards are supported.
+It is the latter that is used in branded chargers.
+The kit will include a 25 W charger and a USB-C to USB-C cable.
+An even faster 45 W option is also supported, but the corresponding memory will have to be purchased separately.
+Wireless charging - up to 15 W, plus there is a reverse wireless charging function for some Galaxy Buds or Galaxy Watch.

 </ img>